ioanniskousis/TicTacToe-JS/README.md

 Initially, the 2 players are named 'Player 1' and 'Player 2'.
 Their name can be edited using the settings view which can be selected by clicking the settings button at the top-right.
 They also can select check-image and image color between blue and red.
-If the page closes before the end of the game, it is stored and can be continued at ant time.
+If the page closes before the end of the game, it is stored and can be continued at any time.

 <hr/>